 Summer 2020 is shaping up to look quite a bit different than the past, of course.
 But, if your kids will be at home with you or a babysitter or even by themselves, don’t let that precious time go to waste.
 With just a little forethought, we can intentionally help our kids grow in ways that might not be possible during the school year.

 In this article, I want to share 3 simple steps you can take to prepare for summer right now.
-In part 2 of this article, I share 3 things to try this summer to make it more meaningful and creative.

 Step 1: Get the Kids on Board